Pork Tenderloin twins that are.

-This is an incredibly lean meat, so the searing step is critically important–searing seals in all the wonderful juices of the meat and believe it or not, the coarse sea salt used in the dry rub helps give the tenderloin a nice, crunchy crust.
-My mouth is watering right now just looking at the photo.
+This is incredibly lean meat, so the searing step is critically important–searing seals in all the wonderful juices of the meat, and believe it or not, the coarse sea salt used in the dry rub helps give the tenderloin a nice, crunchy crust.
+My mouth is watering right now, just looking at the photo.

 Ready, set, go.